 We need to guarantee clean water and clean air as a human right.

 The Flint water crisis should have been a nationwide wakeup call on environmental injustice, but the fact is that millions of Americans lack access to clean water and clean air—and low-income communities and communities of color have borne the brunt of those health and economic disparities.
 Kirsten has fought for years to regulate PFOA/PFAS in drinking water, and introduced the Promoting Infrastructure and Protecting the Economy (PIPE) Act to create a $5 billion federal water infrastructure grant program to provide more tools for communities to address urgent water projects.
+Read Kirsten’s plan to repair our infrastructure and protect clean water here.

 We need to stand up to special interests and phase out fossil fuels.